rmholmes/rmholmes.github.io/_pages/about.md

   - /about.html
 ---

-I am a physical oceanographer and climate scientist interested in ocean physics and modelling.
+I am a physical oceanographer interested in ocean physics, climate and modelling.
 My research focuses on how processes acting on small-scales, such as turbulent mixing and mesoscale eddies, influence the large-scale ocean circulation and its variability.
 I use theoretical techniques combined with a range of idealized and realistic ocean models (e.g. the regional model ROMS, the global model MOM5 and the spectral model Dedalus) and analysis of oceanographic